Windosill is an app for the iPad for $2.99. A free version is also available online. I have to admit, though, that I am glad I purchased the app.

 Although I have not participated in these Synergy challenges before, the e-mail from them in my mailbox the other day intrigued me.
 I think that students would be excited by the Winter Challenge, which is to design and produce a game.
 The deadline is April 1, 2012.
 There is no entry fee.
 See the website for the rules and a great rubric that you might want to download even if you aren’t planning to enter the contest!

-Jim Dine, one of the artists responsible for the Pop Art movement, was the inspiration behind this project posted by Kathy Barbro on her blog, Art Projects for Kids.
+Jim Dine, one of the artists responsible for the Pop Art movement, was the inspiration behind this Valentine Heart Painting posted by Kathy Barbro on her blog, Art Projects for Kids.
 With Valentine’s Day quickly approaching, this would be a wonderful art lesson that will result in beautiful classroom decor!
 Kathy gives detailed instructions and a template to download.
+Do a “valentine” search on her site for even more fabulous ideas!

 I have never been good at building things, or at solving spatial puzzles, for that matter.
 But Bridge Builder is an intriguing problem-solving game that your students will enjoy.
 The object is to use the provided triangles to create a bridge for the motorcycle.
 You can rotate the triangles and change their size, if you wish.
 This game, though internet based, reminds me of the Bubble Ball app for iDevices I have reviewed in the past.
 Bridge Builder is part of the website called Toy Theater, which offers many learning activities for younger students in several different subjects.